nuwies/cicd-pipeline/README.md

 6. To setup your mysql tables, run the commands in `sqlcommands.sql`.

+7. Copy all jar files in `WEB-INF/lib` into `path/to/tomcat/lib`.

-7. Compile all '.java' files in the '/classes' directory using `javac -g -cp ".;path/to/tomcat/lib/servlet-api.jar;path/to/mysql-connector-j-x.x.x.jar;path/to/jbcrypt.jar;path/to/json-20240303.jar;path/to/aspectjrt-1.9.22.1.jar;path/to/aspectjwewaver-1.9.22.1.jar" *.java`
+8. Compile all '.java' files in the `WEB-INF/classes` directory using `javac -g -cp "path/to/tomcat/lib/*" *.java`

-8. Add the following two lines in the 'catalina.bat' file in the bin folder of tomcat.
+9. Add the following two lines in the 'catalina.bat' file in the bin folder of tomcat.
 Make sure that the paths make sense for your installation of tomcat.

    set "JAVA_OPTS=%JAVA_OPTS% -javaagent:c:\tomcat\lib\aspectjweaver-1.9.22.1.jar"